martinthomson/quic-tls/draft-thomson-quic-tls.md

   means that we can avoid ugly rules like the above.

-# QUIC Connection ID
+# Connection ID

-The connection identifier serves to identify a connection and to allow a server to resume an existing connection from a new client address in case of mobility events.
+The QUIC connection identifier serves to identify a connection and to allow a server to resume an existing connection from a new client address in case of mobility events.
 However, this creates an identifier that a passive observer [RFC7258] can use to correlate connections.

-TLS 1.3 offers connection resumption using pre-shared keys, which can permit a client to send 0-RTT application data (Note: this is an open issue in TLS).
+TLS 1.3 offers connection resumption using pre-shared keys, which also allows a client to send 0-RTT application data.
 This mode could be used to continue a connection rather than rely on a publicly visible correlator.
 This only requires that servers produce a new ticket on every connection and that clients do not resume from the same ticket more than once.

 The advantage of relying on 0-RTT modes for mobility events is that this is also more robust.
 If the new point of attachment results in contacting a new server